pstysz/price-stats-aggregator/README.md

 To save tested query on db use request body in */api/query/* POST method.

-# Calculating stats (not implemented yet)
+# Calculating stats

-Every hour scheduler will request data from Allegro, base on stored user-filters, and calculate statistic data.
+Every hour, day, month and year scheduler will request data from Allegro, base on stored user-filters, and calculate statistic data.
+To calculate values, applicatione uses mongo map reduce and aggregation framework.

-# Getting stats (not implemented yet)
+# Getting stats

 To get calculated stats, use */api/stats/* endpoint.
+All requests descriptions are available on [api-doc](http://stats-aggregator-rest-api.eu-west-1.elasticbeanstalk.com/swagger-ui.html) page.

 # License